© 2023 internationalschoolcommunity.com

 Your up-to-date resume and transcripts

-Confirmation that you haven’t committed any criminal offences
+Confirmation that you haven’t committed any criminal offenses

 Finally, all international schools need to know that you are a safe candidate to hire and this is in relation to child protection laws.
 Many countries are getting very strict with this process so as to keep their students safe at school.